Nupur

 Senior Executive - Editorial

-CUET (Common University Entrance Test) and Board Exams are two important milestones in a student’s academic journey, each serving distinct purposes and evaluating different skills.
-Explore the key differences between CUET and Board Exams, including their syllabus, exam patterns, and preparation strategies here.
-Additionally, discover practical tips to balance both exams effectively, ensuring success in school as well as higher education.
+CUET and Board Exams have become two important events in a student's academic journey, each serving different purposes.
+Explore the key differences between CUET UG and Board Exams, including their syllabus, exam patterns, and preparation strategies, here on this page.
+Also, find tips to balance both exams effectively.

 CUET v/s Board Exams